tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 Let´s assume we are working on the GitHub issue 3456, so a good name for the feature branch would be "feature/issue3456"

-Create this new branch in GitHub from the master branch.
+Create this new branch in GitHub from the main branch.

 ### Step 2: Configure Prerelease Version in feature branch